psnilesh/almanack/_pages/about.md

 permalink: /about/
 ---

-Looking to fill this blog with stories from my various fields of interest as time permits.
+A blog for stories from my various fields of interest, written as a hobby.

 ## Credits
 * Site Made with Jekyll using the [Tale]((https://github.com/chesterhow/tale)) theme.